exoscale/apps-documentation/Add-on Documentation/Data Storage/MySQLd.md

 # MySQLd: Dedicated MySQL Add-on

-High-availability, dedicated MySQL databases are available for mission critical production deployments.
-The dedicated MySQL Add-on is based on [Amazon RDS] and is using master-slave replicated Multi-AZ instances.
-Read slaves or reserved instances are currently not supported via the Add-on but you can always create a custom RDS instance in the EU region and connect your app to that.
-We recommend using the [Config Add-on] to make the credentials of the self managed RDS instance available to your app.
+High-availability, dedicated MySQL databases are available for mission-critical production deployments.
+The dedicated MySQL Add-on is based on [Amazon RDS] and uses master-slave replicated Multi-AZ instances.
+Read slaves or reserved instances are currently not supported via the Add-on, but you can always create a custom RDS instance in the EU region and connect your app to it.
+We recommend using the [Config Add-on] to make the credentials of the self-managed RDS instance available to your app.

 ## Features of the cloudControl MySQLd Add-on